Neighborhood School Districts

 All children in the US, no matter where they are, live within a district that defines which elementary, middle and high school he or she is eligible to attend for free, no matter how crowded it may be (even if it means setting up temporary buildings or trailers to handle the overflow).
 There are few exceptions to this, although it should be noted that one of those is New York City, where parents queue around the block to get their children into the best local kindergartens.

-This often drives up real estate prices around the best schools; there are a number of public schools in the US that, by any measure, can hold their own with the best private schools.
-The best ones are the ones with a healthy mix of students (income, race etc), including a good core of families who can afford other options.
-If there is a lot of active involvement and oversight by the school’s parents, it’s unusual for that school not to overcome most difficulties.
+There are a number of public schools across the US that, by any measure, can hold their own with the best private schools (and, not surprisingly, real estate prices are often driven up around these highly-rated schools).
+The best ones have a healthy mix of students (income, race etc), including a good core of families who can afford other options.
+It's also a plus if there is a lot of active involvement and oversight by the school’s parents; a dedicated group of stakeholders usually means that the school is equipped to overcome most difficulties.

 Don't Be Fooled By Appearances